fahdd95/Click-to-translate/README.md

-# Click to translate chrome extension
+# Real-time video translator (Click to translate) chrome extension

-**Click to translate** allows you to translate any element on the page by click (Ctrl-key and left-click).
+**Real-time video translator**

-**Click to translate** is also a real time video translator for NRK TV, Youtube and other websites.
+It's a translator that uses google to translate caption or any element on the page, and works perfectly with YOUTUBE, NRKTV and almost all websites.

 **Version Number: 0.1**